South Carolina Highway 179: Route description

 One of the shortest state highways in the state, SC 179 starts at U.S. Route 17 (US 17) in Little River and travels to the North Carolina state line.
-The route continues on as NC 179, connecting the towns of Calabash, Sunset Beach, and Ocean Isle Beach.
+The route continues on as NC 179, connecting the towns of Calabash, Sunset Beach, Ocean Isle Beach and Shallotte.
 The entire route is two lanes wide with brief sections with a center turn lane.

 History

-The first SC 179 existed from 1932 to 1950, established as a renumbering of US 178.
+The first SC 179 existed from 1932 to 1950, established as a renumbering of SC 178.
 It ran from US 17 east, through Jamestown, to the Charleston County line near Honey Hill.
 By 1938, it reached its zenith by extensions to McClellanville and across the Cooper River.
 In 1950, SC 179 was completely removed, majority of the route becoming secondary roads, with some sections living on as US 17 Alt. and SC 45.

 The current SC 179 was established in 1979; it complements NC 179 when North Carolina established the new route and routed the southern end into South Carolina.
 The route has changed little since.